God, the "Great Iconoclast."

 Anger anger anger anger anger

-This powerful song, "Anger," was introduced to me by a deeply spiritual man who sells day-making fresh juices at the corner of Ursuline and Broad; his entire being radiates a commitment to maintaining his body, mind, spirit, and the small ecosystem over which he has control, free of anger.
+This powerful song, "Anger," was introduced to me by a deeply spiritual man who sometimes sells fresh juices at the corner of Ursuline and Broad; his entire being radiates a commitment to maintaining his body, mind, spirit, and the small ecosystem over which he is priest and king.

 Picture